sufianadnan/ML-Model-Selection/README.md

-# Malware Machine Learning Model Selection and Evaluation

-In this project, we focus on model selection and evaluation using cross-validation and apply machine learning techniques to classify malware and benignware samples.

-## Project Overview

-This Project involves several tasks, each of which contributes to the overall goal of selecting the best model for classification and evaluating its performance.
-The key tasks in this project include:
-## Included Datasets

-- `dataset.csv`: The original dataset, which served as the foundation for our analysis.
-- `reduceddataset.csv`: This dataset is used for model training, and it excludes samples selected for testing in later stages of the project.
-- `samples.csv`: A crucial dataset that contains a subset of samples used for testing.
-We use this dataset to assess the accuracy and effectiveness of our selected machine learning model.

-The inclusion of these datasets is fundamental to our project's success, as they play a pivotal role in our model selection and evaluation processes.

-Now, let's delve into the details of our project and the tasks we've undertaken.

-1. **Task 1: Split the Dataset**
-   - Randomly select 30 malware samples and 30 benign samples from the dataset.
-   - Create a file with MD5 hash and the true label of each sample.
-   - Remove these selected samples from the full dataset.
-   - Save the selected 30 malware samples and 30 benign samples into a new samples.csv.
-   - Moving forward, we will exclusively utilize reduceddataset.csv and samples.csv.

-2. **Task 2: Feature Selection using Cross-Validation**
-   - Compare four different feature selection strategies using cross-validation.
-   - Write a Python script to calculate the cross-validation F1 score for each strategy.
-   - Calculate the mean and standard deviation of the scores.

-3. **Task 3: Model Selection using Cross-Validation**
-   - Compare four different models (Decision Tree, Random Forest, SVC, and BernoulliNB) with a chosen feature selection strategy.
-   - Calculate the cross-validation F1 scores for each model and strategy.
-   - Determine the best model based on the results.

-4. **Task 4: Live Classification and Performance Evaluation**
-   - Create scripts for live classification and performance evaluation using a selected model.
-   - Move selected samples to a separate folder.
-   - Train the classifier and save the model.
-   - Run the model on live files and log the results.
-   - Generate classification reports, confusion matrices, and ROC curves.

-## Repository Structure

-The repository is organized into separate Python scripts for each task, following the instructions provided in the project document.
-Here is a breakdown of the files and their purposes:

-- `task1_split_dataset.py`: Script for Task 1, which splits the dataset into test and reduced datasets.

-- `task2_feature_selection.py`: Script for Task 2, which performs feature selection and cross-validation using different methods.

-- `task3_model_selection.py`: Script for Task 3, which selects the best model and performs cross-validation for each model.

-- `task4a_move_samples.py`: Script for Task 4, part 1, which moves selected samples to a separate folder for live classification.

-- `task4b_train_classifier.py`: Script for Task 4, part 2, which trains the classifier, saves the model, and prepares it for live classification.

-- `live_classification.py`: Script for live classification, utilizing the saved model to classify live files.

-- `task4c_evaluation_and_plots.py`: Script for Task 4, part 3, which evaluates the performance of the model on live files and generates classification reports and plots.

-- `README.md`: This README file.
+# Malware Detection and Machine Learning Repository

+Welcome to the Malware Detection and Machine Learning Repository!
+This repository contains two interconnected projects that are built progressively to enhance our understanding of malware detection and machine learning.

+## Project Progression

+The projects within this repository are designed to build upon one another, offering a seamless progression in the realm of malware detection and machine learning.
+I recommend following this progression to fully grasp the concepts and techniques involved:

+### 1. Cross_Validation_Model_Selection

+In the "Cross_Validation_Model_Selection" project, I delve into model selection and evaluation using cross-validation techniques to classify malware and benignware samples.
+Here's an overview of the project:

+- **Project Overview:** This project involves several tasks aimed at selecting the best model for classification and evaluating its performance.
+It includes dataset splitting, feature selection using cross-validation, model selection using different classifiers, and live classification and performance evaluation.

+- **Included Datasets:**

+  - `dataset.csv`: The original dataset.
+  - `reduceddataset.csv`: Used for model training.
+  - `samples.csv`: A subset used for testing.

+- **Key Tasks:**

+  1. Splitting the dataset into train and test datasets.
+  2. Feature selection using cross-validation.
+  3. Model selection using cross-validation.
+  4. Live classification and performance evaluation.

+- **Repository Structure:** The repository includes Python scripts for each task, facilitating easy execution.

+To get started, explore the tasks within this project, and run the Python scripts individually for each task.

+## Hyperparameter_Tuning

+In the "Hyperparameter_Tuning" project, I focus on optimizing hyperparameters for a Support Vector Classifier (SVC) using cross-validation.
+This project builds on the dataset used in the "Cross_Validation_Model_Selection" project.
+Here's an overview:

+- **Project Overview:** The project aims to fine-tune the hyperparameters of an SVC to achieve the best possible performance.
+It involves feature selection, randomized hyperparameter tuning, grid hyperparameter tuning, model training, and model evaluation.

+- **Included Datasets:** This project uses the same datasets as the "Cross_Validation_Model_Selection" project.

+- **Key Tasks:**

+  1. Feature selection and model evaluation.
+  2. Randomized hyperparameter tuning.
+  3. Grid hyperparameter tuning.
+  4. Train and save the model.
+  5. Model evaluation and generation of plots.

+- **Repository Structure:** Similar to the first project, this project's tasks are organized into separate Python scripts.

+To utilize this project, execute the Python scripts corresponding to each task.

 ## Running the Code

-To run the code for each task, and make sure to install the required Python packages `pip install matplotlib numpy pandas sklearn`.
-You can execute the Python scripts individually for each task.
+To run the code for each project, ensure you have the required Python packages installed (`matplotlib`, `numpy`, `pandas`, and `sklearn`).
+You can execute the Python scripts individually for each task within the projects.

+Feel free to explore each project's specific README files for more detailed information on each task and how to execute them.